Whipped Chocolate Milk

 - If you want warm milk, heat it in a small saucepan over medium-low heat now.
 Otherwise, divide the milk evenly between two glasses.

-- Transfer the whipped chocolate cream to a piping bag fitted with a decorative tip of your choice.
-If you don’t have a piping bag, you can also use a zip-top bag and snip off a corner.
+- Transfer the whipped chocolate cream to a piping bag fitted with a large decorative tip of your choice.
+If you don't have a piping bag, you can also use a zip-top bag and snip off a corner.
+Pipe a generous swirl of the whipped chocolate cream on top of each glass of milk.

 - Finish your whipped chocolate milk by garnishing it with mini marshmallows.